sarahjburton/python_focus_group/README.md

 set_types.py: A Python script that teaches about sets and frozensets booleans.py: A Python script that teaches about booleans, comparison operators, and logic operators extrapractice.py: A Python script that practices the material learned in session 9

+## Session_10
+data_types: A Python script that teaches how to determine different data types